 Volcan shares many similarities with Boquete and is on the other side of the same mountain.
 It is much smaller, and many Expats say it feels like Boquete before it became popular.

 There is a good selection of bars and restaurants, as well as supermarkets.

 Being less developed, prices here (including real estate) is much lower than in more developed Expat areas.

 Just a two-hour drive from Panama City is the lush beauty of El Valle de Antón.
-This small town welcomes Expats who want to experience life in Panama; integration is something that locals and Expats alike are proud of.
+This small town welcomes Expats who want to experience a serene life in Panama.

 There are fewer amenities than in the larger areas popular with Expats, but you’ll be covered for most of your needs.
 You’ll find two banks, many restaurants and bars, and a selection of grocery stores.
 There is a health clinic, but you’ll need to travel to Panama City for large private hospitals.